cortext/crawtext/README.md

 See how to get your ![BING API key](https://datamarket.azure.com/dataset/bing/search)

-4. Launch the crawl:
+* Launch the crawl:

 ```
 python crawtext.py pesticides start
 ```

 The crawl is limited to 20.000 results
-4. See how it's running:
+* See how it's running:

 ```
 python crawtetx.py pesticides report
 ```

-4. Export results:
+* Export results:
-* into a csv:
+-into a csv:

 ```
 python crawtext.py pesticides export -f csv```

-* or into a json:
+- or into a json:

 ```
 python crawtext.py pesticides export